HelmuthMN/alien_invasion_pygame/README.md

-# SpaceShooter with PyGame (Alien Invasion) :video_game:
+# Alien Invasion :video_game:

-A simple Space Shooter game to improve in Python language.
+A simple Space Shooter game made with PyGame, to continue improving in Python.